Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 General steps:

 - Run   `nmap` scan.
 It can give some estimate of what type of machine are we after, windows/linux and what type of servers maybe running apache.
-- Then you can run `searchsploit` based on the versions that you learnt about
+- Then you can run `searchsploit` based on the versions that you learnt about.
+When you look at the version you will have to also decide whether you will be using a 32 bit or 64bit payload
 - type the ip of the victim in the terminal to see if there is a webpage available externally, if there is then it maybe an opening for `drbuster` you can analyze this webpage with a `wapalyzer` and review the source code.
 There might be hidden comments in the source code.
 - Then you can repeat `searchsploit` again if there is any extra information you found from reading the source code
 - If you find exploits available.
 If its a .rb file then it suggests that there is likely a metasploitmodule available.
 The initial goal is to obtain a reverse powershell- any exploit module that allows remote code execution is money.